 It is possible to stop yourself from driving if you are in an impaired condition.
 You may suggest another sober driver, take a cab or use public transit.
 If you see someone preparing to drive in an impaired condition then you may try to explain to that person that it is not safe.

 Speak slowly and remember that the person is impaired so may not agree right away.
 Explain that such an action may hurt them or others and if needed take the car keys.
-If this is happening at your home suggest to the to person stay for the night or take a cab and persuade not to drive in that condition.
+If this is happening at your home suggest to the to a person stay for the night or take a cab and persuade not to drive in that condition.
 Most often, after heavy drinking in the night, there may be still some alcohol contents in your blood the next morning.
 So, if you get pulled over for a breathalyzer then do not be surprised if you test positive as you still carry alcohol traces.

 Is Impaired Driving A Criminal Offense In Canada

 Impaired driving is a criminal offense punishable under the Criminal Code of Canada with serious consequences.
-Whether you impaired by alcohol or prescription drugs you may be convicted if you drive.
+Whether you are impaired by alcohol or prescription drugs you may be convicted if you drive.
 To have more than 0.08 BAC is enough to get you a conviction and you may face the following:

 - They may suspend your license